OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 the 1970s.
 The source code is in the public domain, and a Python wrapped CONMIN component has been included in the OpenMDAO standard library.

 In openMDAO, the top level Assembly is always derived from Assembly.
-In ``engine_optimization.py``, we created the class EngineOptimization, and instantiated SimVehicle and CONMINdriver:
+In ``engine_optimization.py``, we create the class EngineOptimization, and instantiated SimVehicle and CONMINdriver:

 .. _Code9: